Vivek-04022001/documentation/docs/backend/upgrading/troubleshooting.md

 Create a new Plone site with your new version of Plone.
 You do not need a new Zope instance, because you can add another Plone site in the root of Zope.
-If the problem does not occur in a fresh site, the cause of your problem is most likely a customization, an installed product, or content that was not migrated properly.
+If the problem doesn't occur in a fresh site, the cause of your problem is most likely a customization, an installed product, or content that was not migrated properly.

 (upgrading-troubleshooting-make-the-problem-reproducible-label)=